India says abducted builders in Iraq held with other nationalities

 Islamist militants have long considered India an enemy.
 A recent al Qaeda video called on Indian Muslims to follow the example of Syria and Iraq and launch a jihad, or holy war, against the New Delhi government.

-On Monday, Modi's government condemned the ISIL insurgency and said it stood firmly by Baghdad, breaking from India's traditionally nuanced diplomacy.
+On Monday, Lodi's government condemned the ISIL insurgency and said it stood firmly by Baghdad, breaking from India's traditionally nuanced diplomacy.

 In addition to the construction workers, 46 Indian nurses are stranded in Tikrit, which is under militant control, with many of them holed up in the hospital where they work.